 Crossing Delancey.
 OCT.
 7-NOV.
 18. Marcus Jewish Community Center of Atlanta.
 Susan Sandler’s play inspired the 1988 movie with Amy Irving and Peter Riegert.
 Izzy is a beautiful, intelligent, single young woman.
 Her 80-year-old Bubbie is determined to see her granddaughter marry before she dies.
 So Bubbie gives Cupid a little nudge.
 Morris again directs.
 Details, tickets HERE or at 404.733.5000.

 Hand to God.
 OCT.
 20-NOV.
 12. Regional premiere.
-Dad’s Garage.
-Former Alliance associate artistic director Kent Gash, now director of the NYU Tisch School of the Arts’ New Studio on Broadway, returns to direct this contemporary, Tony Award-nominated puppet comedy.
-The New York Times describes Robert Askins’ script, the most-produced play in American regional theater this season, as “darkly delightful.”
+The New York Times describes this contemporary, Tony Award-nominated puppet comedy as “darkly delightful.”
+Robert Askins’ script is the most-produced play in American regional theater this season.
 After the death of his father, the meek Jason finds an outlet for his anxiety at the Christian Puppet Ministry.
 His complicated relationships with the town pastor, the school bully, the girl next door and his mother are thrown into upheaval when his puppet takes on a personality all its own.
-Produced in association with Dad’s.
+Produced in association with Dad’s Garage.
+Marc Masterson, artistic director of South Coast Rep in Orange County, Calif., directs.
 Details HERE or at 404.733.5000.

 Alice Between.
 NOV.
 12-19.
 World premiere.
 Rich Auditorium at the Woodruff Arts Center.
 Atlanta playwright Neeley Gossett’s update of the Alice in Wonderland stories finds Alice on her first day as a seventh-grader in a new middle school, a world full of strange and wondrous incongruities — much like life itself feels for many her age.
 The Alliance’s Rosemary Newcott directs.
 Details, tickets HERE or at 404.733.5000.